 What is gingivitis?

 Gingivitis is the inflammation of the gum tissue.
 It is the first stage of gum disease.
 If should not be taken lightly since it could advance into a disease condition that has serious implications for your health.
-Gingivitis treatment should be taken seriously.
+If you want to know how to get rid of gingivitis in a week, you may be asking for a lot.
+However, at a minimum you need to avoid irritants, kill mouth bacteria, and use the best mouthwash for gingivitis.
+Consulting with your dentist should be part of the plan.

 Gum Disease Symptoms